lsst/meas_astrom/doc/lsst.meas.astrom/index.rst

 .. _lsst.meas.astrom-contributing:

+Tasks and methods for finding an astrometric solution.

 Contributing
 ============

 ``lsst.meas.astrom`` is developed at https://github.com/lsst/meas_astrom.
-You can find Jira issues for this module under the `example <https://jira.lsstcorp.org/issues/?jql=project%20%3D%20DM%20AND%20component%20%3D%20example>`_ component.
+You can find Jira issues for this module under `here <https://jira.lsstcorp.org/issues/?jql=text%20~%20%22meas_astrom%22>`_.

 ..
 If there are topics related to developing this module (rather than using it), link to this from a toctree placed here.